cpythonist/viper/README.md

 2. Extremely simple syntax, with easy-to-understand terms.
 3. High speed of the compiled application.

-Viper programming language is planned to compile using the `llvmlite` Python module.
+The Viper programming language is planned to compile using the `llvmlite` Python module.

 ## Usage
 A sample file called `main.vi` is present in the `tests\` directory.
 It can be used, or a new file can be created.